sundios/alt-text-image-recognition/README.md

 ## Usage

 Using this script is very easy.
-You can import it and set a new url variable and then call the get_url(ulr) function.
+You can import it and set a new url variable and then call the get_images(ulr) function.

 ```python